FixelAlgorithmsTeam/fixel/_posts/2018-12-22-fixel-recolor-1-ps.md

 So let us say you like an image on the Internet and you want to use it as the Reference Image then:

  1. Copy the HTTP address of the image.
-	For isnatnce, use the image of the [Eiffel Tower](https://en.wikipedia.org/wiki/Eiffel_Tower) from Wikipedia - `https://upload.wikimedia.org/wikipedia/commons/8/85/Tour_Eiffel_Wikimedia_Commons_%28cropped%29.jpg`.
+	For instance, use the image of the [Eiffel Tower](https://en.wikipedia.org/wiki/Eiffel_Tower) from Wikipedia - `https://upload.wikimedia.org/wikipedia/commons/8/85/Tour_Eiffel_Wikimedia_Commons_%28cropped%29.jpg`.
  2. Select the number of Color Samples to analyze in [Fixel ReColor][98].
  3. Configure [Fixel ReColor][98] to use `File` as source.
  4. Hit the `Analyze` button and paste the HTTP address in the File Picker address.